Children Shouldn't Play with Dead Things: Plot

 The party continues, and Alan goes to extremes to degrade the actors, using Orville's corpse for his own sick jokes.
 Then, however, animated by the fell ritual, the dead return to life and force the troupe to take refuge in the old house.
 Trapped, they conduct a plan to lure the zombies to the front of the house whilst one of the group, Paul, runs out the back to go get help.
 The plan doesn't work, as Paul is ambushed by a zombie and devoured.
+While crying over his loss, Terry is taken away by other zombies.

-In a last ditch effort, the group attempts to read another spell from the book of the dead to return the zombies to their graves.
+In a last ditch effort, Alan attempts to read another spell from the book of the dead to return the zombies to their graves.
 It appears to work as the zombies begin to dissipate into the forest.
 However, they fail to abide by the rule of returning Orville's corpse to his grave, leading the zombies to re-emerge and ambush the group as they leave the house.
 Two members of the group, Jeff and Val are killed, whilst Alan and Anya retreat back to the house.
 Despite barricading the door, the zombies burst through, pursuing them up the stairs.
 In an effort to save himself, Alan throws Anya to the zombies; but the zombies continue to focus their attention on Alan and chase him up the stairs.
 Alan locks himself in the bedroom where he left Orville's corpse, but now finds Orville animated into unlife too.
 Orville attacks and brings down Alan, followed by the rest of the zombies crashing through the door.

 In the movie's closing credits, the zombies board Alan's boat as the lights of Miami shine in the background.